aristanetworks/avd/ansible_collections/arista/avd/docs/how-to/first-project.md

 ### AVD Variables

-Based on the inventory we created in the previous section, it is time to create `group_vars`.
+Based on the inventory we created in the previous section, it's time to create `group_vars`.

 #### Generic Fabric Information

 All the documentation is available here, but below is a short example.
-All this configuration will be configured on all devices.
+These configurations will be configured on all devices.

 ```yaml
 # vim inventories/eapi-example/group_vars/AVD.yml